Right Arrow

 The Hazard:

 A dock worker pushes a loaded cart up a ramp.
 The cart’s wheels catch, forcing him to exert more force and twist his torso sharply—leading to a pulled abdominal muscle.
-Overexertion from pushing or pulling is a top-five cause of MSDs, emphasizing the need for both technique and mechanical assistance.
+Overexertion from pushing or pulling is a common cause of MSDs, emphasizing the need for both proper technique and mechanical assistance.

-Traditional Prevention:
+Traditional Mitigation:

 • Mandating use of dollies, carts, and powered movers